didntchooseaname/docs.contactit.fr/my-configuration.md

 ### 🗄️ And for Virtualization ?

-I use QEMU/KVM and a script to launch and RDP automatically a forensics Virtual Machine
+I use QEMU/KVM and a script to launch and RDP automatically in a forensics Virtual Machine.

 **QEMU imstall:** Make sure you update your system with a `sudo pacman -Syu` BEFORE you install the dependencies: